This list is representative of the nature and number of electives offered each year.

 Professor Kenneth R. French

 This course examines financial theory and empirical evidence that is useful when making investment decisions.
-The topics covered include portfolio theory, equilibrium models of security prices (including the capital asset pricing model and the arbitrage pricing theory), the empirical behavior of security prices, market efficiency, performance evaluation, venture capital, and behavioral finance.
-The course: (1) provides an understanding of the equilibrium pricing relationships in asset markets, as these relationships form the foundation for financial decision making and management; (2) develops a specific set of analytical tools that can be used to solve investment problems; (3) improves students' understanding of financial institutions and markets; and (4) helps students develop a way of thinking about and framing investment decisions.
+The topics covered include portfolio theory, equilibrium models of security prices, behavioral finance, the empirical behavior of security prices, performance evaluation, and the limits of arbitrage.
+The course: (1) provides an understanding of the equilibrium pricing relations in asset markets; (2) develops a specific set of analytical tools that can be used to solve investment problems; (3) improves students' understanding of financial institutions and markets; and (4) helps students develop a way of thinking about and framing investment decisions.

 RESEARCH TO PRACTICE SEMINAR: MANAGEMENT OF INVESTMENT PORTFOLIOS (RTPIP)